COMQ: A Backpropagation-Free Algorithm for Post-Training Quantization: Experiments

 Beyond Vision Transformer, we also evaluated COMQ with per-layer and per-channel quantization on CNN models and compared it with state-of-the-art uniform post-training quantization methods, including Bit-split \cite{wang2020towards}, AdaRound \cite{nagel2020up}, AdaQuant \cite{hubara2021accurate}, BRECQ \cite{li2021brecq} and OBQ \cite{frantar2022optimal}.

 $\textbf{Per-layer Quantization}$.
 Per-layer quantization is more computationally efficient but per-layer quantization in existing methods typically leads to high performance degradation.
-In contrast, our COMQ for per-layer quantization in Alg. \ref{alg:COMQ linear} yields promising results, particularly on ResNets.
+In contrast, our greedy COMQ for per-layer quantization in Alg. \ref{alg:COMQ linear} yields promising results, particularly on ResNets.
 With the float models from PyTorch, we compare COMQ with state-of-the-art uniform per-layer PTQ methods, such as AdaQuant \cite{nagel2020up} and Bit-split \cite{wang2020towards}.
 The results are presented in Table \ref{table:4}.
 For $4$-bit, COMQ achieves a mere 1.0\% accuracy drop in ResNet18 and a 0.94\% accuracy drop in ResNet50, outperforming other methods for per-layer PTQ.
 More remarkably, for $3$-bit quantization, COMQ achieves a 4.13\% and an 7.9\% accuracy drop on ResNet18 and ResNet50, respectively, surpassing all competing methods.
+The cyclic COMQ for per-layer quantization is highlighted by a $^\dagger$ symbol.

 $\textbf{Per-channel Quantization}.$ We evaluated greedy COMQ for per-channel quantization described in Alg. \ref{alg:COMQ channel} and compared its performance with state-of-the-art PTQ methods with uniform quantization, such as Bit-split \cite{wang2020towards}, AdaRound \cite{nagel2020up}, AdaQuant \cite{hubara2021accurate}, BRECQ \cite{li2021brecq}, and OBQ \cite{frantar2022optimal}.
 The results are shown in Tab. \ref{table:3} and Tab. \ref{table:aw}.
 For $4$-bit quantization, our method almost attains lossless accuracy and outperforms the existing methods on both ResNet18 and ResNet50.
 For $3$-bit, Greedy COMQ exhibits a comparable accuracy on ResNet18 and slightly outperforms existing methods on ResNet50.
 Even for $2$-bit quantization, our method exhibits promising results on both models.
 Although the results are inferior to those of BRECQ, we remark that the implementations of BRECQ and other similar algorithms rely on costly back-propagation.
 For instance, the runtime of COMQ for quantizing ResNet18 on an Nvidia RTX 3090 GPU is merely 20 seconds, in stark contrast to the nearly 50 minutes required by BRECQ.